danstis/Plex-Sync/README.md

     The Americans (2013)
     ```
 1. Run the Plex-Sync.exe file. _NOTE: If running on newer versions of Windows, you will need to allow the file to run when Smart Screen blocks it._
+1. Open the web interface on the default port 8085 [http://localhost:8085](http://localhost:8085)
 1. Browse to the settings tab to generate a new token, as well as configure your servers and application settings.

 ## Development